bec-archer/SR80-Manuals/user-manual.md

 **You need to take a photo of the materials used for the repair before you can mark the item Done.** This is so there's always a visual record of what parts and materials went into the job.

-If the item doesn't have a materials photo yet, you'll see an orange **"Photo Required"** card above the Repair Checklist header with two buttons: a blue **"Camera"** button and a gray **"Library"** button.
-You can still tap checklist pills — the photo and the checklist can be done in any order.
+If the item doesn't have a materials photo yet, you'll see an orange **"PHOTO REQUIRED"** card above the Repair Checklist header reminding you to take one.
+You can still tap checklist pills while it's showing — the photo and the checklist can be done in any order.

-- **Camera** — opens the camera so you can take a photo right now
-- **Library** — opens your photo library so you can pick a photo you already took (e.g., from your camera roll)

-Either way, the photo uploads and the orange card disappears.

-> **Tip:** While the orange prompt is showing, the regular Camera/Library buttons under the hero photo (the smaller ones in the photo strip) **also count** — any photo you take while the prompt is on screen will satisfy the requirement automatically.
-So if you're already in a "take photos" rhythm and use the photo strip's Camera button by reflex, you don't need to start over with the orange prompt's button.
-Once the requirement is satisfied, additional photos go in as regular repair photos like normal.
+To satisfy the requirement, just use the regular **Camera** or **Library** buttons in the photo strip on the left (under the hero photo).
+While the orange card is showing, the next photo you take from those buttons gets auto-tagged as the materials photo and the orange card disappears.
+After that, additional photos go in as regular repair photos like normal.

 The materials photo shows up in the item's photo grid like any other photo — there's no special badge or indicator.
 If you come back to the item later and a materials photo already exists, the prompt won't appear.